 - two (two-year terms), one appointed each year (following the initial one-time only transitional appointments of one member with a one-year term, and a second with a two-year term) by the President from among members of the Board of Trustees, Past Presidents, or other members of the College, with the requirement that each of these appointments also needs to be confirmed by vote of the Board of Trustees.
 In making these appointments, the President shall consider the desirability of having at least one member of this Committee who is not also a member of the ACG Board of Trustees.
 The term of these appointees may be terminated by majority vote of the Board in the face of an actual or alleged breach of any aspect of the ACG Conflict of Interest policy or the appearance thereof.

 - Any ACG staff member in a position of Vice President, Deputy Director or higher shall be required to complete a COI policy agreement and the information shall be kept on file.

-- The COI Committee shall establish the frequency/schedule of its meetings, with the exception that the Committee is expected to meet quarterly.
+- The COI Committee shall establish the frequency/schedule of its meetings, with the exception that the Committee is expected to meet annually.

 - ACG shall publish all significant elements of ACG’s approach to the ACCME disclosure requirements, including all requirements added this year (2005) on content/design of research studies to be published.
 This is not a publication of the ACCME’s statement, but of the ACG’s adopted policies which have been implemented to address the ACCME requirements.